 In addition to GSE Approval, in order to transact MI on a nationwide basis NMIC must receive certificates of authority in each of the 50 states and D.C.
-As of the date of this prospectus, NMIC has obtained certificates of authority in 48 states and D.C.
-NMIC has not yet received certificates of authority in Wyoming or Florida.
+As of the date of this prospectus, NMIC has obtained certificates of authority in 49 states and D.C.
+NMIC has not yet received a certificate of authority in Wyoming.

-NMIC's application for a certificate of authority has not yet been accepted by the Wyoming Insurance Department for formal review due to our current inability to meet Wyoming's seasoning requirement.
-Like most of the other states in which NMIC is licensed, Wyoming has a statutory seasoning requirement, which requires an applicant for admission to Wyoming to have transacted insurance for two years in its state of domicile prior to being admitted to Wyoming.
-The Wyoming Insurance Commissioner has the discretion to waive the requirement, however, if he or she finds that the applicant insures against special hazards to property or liability for which, in the Commissioner's opinion, adequate provision is not already made by insurers already authorized in the state.
+NMIC's application for a certificate of authority has not yet been accepted by the Wyoming Insurance Department ("WY DOI") for formal review due to our current inability to meet Wyoming's seasoning requirement.
+Like most of the states in which NMIC is licensed, Wyoming has a statutory seasoning requirement, which requires an applicant for admission to Wyoming to have transacted insurance for two years in its state of domicile prior to being admitted to Wyoming.
+The Wyoming Insurance Commissioner has the discretion to waive the requirement, however, if he finds that the applicant insures against special hazards to property or liability for which, in the Commissioner's opinion, adequate provision is not already made by insurers already authorized in the state.
 We requested a waiver under the foregoing provision; however, the Wyoming Insurance Commissioner did not agree to grant the waiver.
-We have requested and been granted a hearing before an administrative law judge (ALJ) in December 2013 to present evidence in support of our assertion that sufficient grounds exist under Wyoming law for the Wyoming Insurance Commissioner to grant our request for a waiver of Wyoming's seasoning requirement.
-The ALJ will issue a recommended decision, which the Commissioner may adopt, modify or reject altogether and issue his own decision.
-There can be no assurance that we will prevail in the hearing and that a seasoning waiver will be granted.
-If the refusal to grant us a seasoning waiver is upheld, we will have the right to appeal to the Wyoming courts.
-If a waiver is granted, we expect that the Wyoming Insurance Department will review NMIC's application for a certificate of authority in Wyoming.
-We intend to provide all information requested by the Wyoming Insurance Department but there can be no assurance that we will obtain a certificate of authority in Wyoming even if a seasoning waiver is granted.
+We had requested, and had been granted, a hearing before a hearing officer to present evidence in support of our assertion that sufficient grounds exist under Wyoming law for the Wyoming Insurance Commissioner to grant our request for a waiver of Wyoming's seasoning requirement.
+We have agreed jointly with the WY DOI to postpone the hearing in order to discuss a settlement of the seasoning waiver issue.
+There can be no assurance that we will be able to settle the seasoning waiver issue with the WY DOI.
+If we do not reach a settlement on the seasoning waiver issue, we intend to request that the postponed hearing be rescheduled so that we may appeal the denial of our request for a waiver of the seasoning requirement.
+If a waiver is granted, we expect that the WY DOI will review NMIC's application for a certificate of authority in Wyoming.